 Behind The Scenes

-This section could be considered something of a historical document, as it outlines so many of the techniques used to create special effects in the 1960s.
-But even when the information isn’t all that revelatory, the pictures still make everything pop.
+This section could be considered something of a historical document, as it outlines many of the techniques used to create special effects in the 1960s.
+Even when the information isn’t all that revelatory, the pictures still make everything pop.

 Most people who have read anything about TV know how split screens are used for scenes when a character has a double, but seeing a stand-in facing William Shatner across the table in “What Are Little Girls Made Of?” or lying in a sickbay bed in “The Enemy Within” is still a feast for any fan, and the authors have done a terrific job of telling you exactly what you’re looking at without cluttering up the page with too much information.

 Photos of early phaser tests are included, along with a look at the evolution of the transporter effect from pilot to series.
 There are sections showing directors on the set, a close-up look at slates, ships, and aliens, and early makeup tests, giving readers that historical, fly-on-the-wall perspective.

 The book looks at everything from interior sets (noting a spelling mistake on the hangar deck pressure gauge) to matte paintings, exterior locations, ship construction, prop and set re-use (which sharp-eyed viewers tend to notice and love having confirmed).
 There are plenty of other gems, including a never-seen-on-air look at the anthropoids of Taurus II from “The Galileo Seven.”